DavidPatShuiFong/ProgrammingAssignment4_DataCleaning/Codebook.md

 *note that the names have been **translated** from the original 'feature' names*

 translation is as follows:
-* all non-alphanumerics removed including periods
+* all non-alphanumerics (including periods) removed
 * translated abbreviations as follows : 'Acc'->'Acceleration','Gyro'->'AngularVelocity','Mag'->'Magnitude','jerk'->'Jerk','std'->'StandardDeviation'

  [1] "tBodyAccelerationMeanX"                                 "tBodyAccelerationMeanY"